HackEPFL/rust-workshop-slides/slides.md

 * No garbage collector
 * No runtime overhead
 * No unpredictable pauses in execution

-* TODO: Stack VS Heap
+# Stack vs Heap

+TODO

 # Guaranteed memory safety